RQISL/portfolio-project-5-robert-quinlan/README.md

 ------------------------------------------------------------------------------------
-### Please note: I am first language is ISL (Irish Sign Language).
-Despite writing in English as a second language.
+## Please note: My first language is Irish Sign Language, and English is my second language.
 ------------------------------------------------------------------------------------

-* Introducing the [Ahrefs Writing Tools Product Description Generator]( https://ahrefs.com/writing-tools/product-description-generator), a powerful tool designed to assist non-native English speakers in crafting professional and polished product descriptions.
-While subscriptions to this tool can be costly, it has proven to be an invaluable resource for those seeking to improve their English writing skills.
-With the ability to write and translate English clearly and concisely, users can confidently create product descriptions that are both informative and engaging.
-Whether you are a business owner or a content creator, the Ahrefs Writing Tools Product Description Generator is a must-have tool for anyone looking to enhance their English writing abilities.
+* The [Ahrefs Writing Tools Product Description Generator]( https://ahrefs.com/writing-tools/product-description-generator) is a powerful tool specifically designed to assist non-native English speakers in creating professional and polished product descriptions.
+It has proven to be an invaluable resource for individuals looking to improve their English writing skills, despite the cost of subscriptions.
+With its ability to write and translate English clearly and concisely, users can confidently produce informative and engaging product descriptions.
+Whether you are a business owner or a content creator, the Ahrefs Writing Tools Product Description Generator is an essential tool for enhancing your English writing abilities.

-* Above I used that one for a site development project for Art Gallery.
+* This particular tool was utilized in a site development project for an Art Gallery, showcasing its versatility and applicability across various industries.

-* Unfortunately, It is not perfect to write because it did not meet of my demonstration for Readme.
-I had to write in my second English language and copy and paste in the AI generator then make editing instead.
+* Although the tool did not meet the requirements for my demonstration in the ReadMe, I was able to work around it by writing in my second language and then editing the generated content from the AI generator.

-* I hope you read and understand the ReadMe.
+* I sincerely hope that you have taken the time to read and understand the ReadMe document.
 ------------------------------------------------------------------------------------
 ## Agile management